ligabloo/react-redux/docs/tutorials/hooks.md

 export default store;
 ```

-After importing the `configureStore()` method from React Toolkit we can provide several configuration objects to help define our Redux store.
+After importing the `configureStore()` method from RTK we can provide several configuration objects to help define our Redux store.
 The first, and most important for our purposes, is the `reducer` object.
 Once we define some [Reducer](https://redux.js.org/understanding/thinking-in-redux/glossary#reducer) functions, we will add them as fields here.

 ### Creating a `slice`